jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Best-Practices/Forward-traffic-based-on-UrlMap.md

-# Forward traffic based on domain and URL path
+# Deploy Load Balancer to forward traffic based on domain and use different certificates for different domains

 ## Preparation and Planning

 - Network Preparation

-	According to your business deployment needs, plan for an Application Load Balancer, and region, availability zone, virtual private cloud, etc. of VMs and containers as backend servers in advance.
+	Plan the Application Load Balancer and the territories, availability zones, virtual private cloud, etc. to be used as the Backend Server in advance in accordance with the demands of business deployment.

-	Note: VMs and containers as backend servers need to be in the same region, virtual private cloud with the Application Load Balancer.

 - Server Preparation

-	It is necessary to create VMs and containers for carrying business traffic in advance, and ensure that the ports needed for listening are opened, and that security groups and ACL policies are properly configured.
+	Require advance creation of the resources such as Virtual Machine and Container used for carrying business traffic, and ensure to enable the port required for listening and reasonably configure Security Group and SCL Policy.

 - Application Load Balancer Instance